 - A. Use: Off-street parking, loading, or stacking areas shall only be used for their intended purpose.
-All other uses are prohibited. - B. Location:

-- 1. All off-street parking areas shall be on the same lot as the use it serves or within three hundred (300) feet, measured from the closest point of the building to the nearest point of the off-street parking area. - 2.
-Except one-, two-, three- and four-family residential dwellings without improved alley access, no off-street parking areas shall be located in the front yard on any lot.
+All other uses are prohibited. - B. Location: Except one-, two-, three- and four-family residential dwellings without improved alley access, no off-street parking areas shall be located in the front yard on any lot.